 The highway west from Dhaka to Kushtia comes abruptly to the Brahmaputra (locally called the Jamuna) River at Aricha, just above the river's confluence with the Ganges (locally called the Padma).
 Very informal ferry berths move around seasonally with the fluctuating edge of the river, and the ferries themselves head in several directions.
 Here is the approach to the Goalundo Ghat, on the west side of the Ganges.
 Goalundo is the railhead for a system than once brought passengers from Calcutta.
-From Goalundo they took ferries to Dhaka.
+From Goalundo they took ferries all the way to Dhaka.

-Upstream on the Ganges some 40 or 50 miles, the Hardinge Bridge crosses the Ganges a few miles upstream of Kushtia.
+Upstream on the Ganges some 40 or 50 miles, the Hardinge Bridge crosses the Ganges a few miles beyond Kushtia.
 This railway bridge, opened in 1915 by the viceroy, Lord Hardinge, was one of the biggest bridges built by the British in India.
 Its 15 sections stretch 5,900 feet, and the piers were sunk 160 feet below low-water level to stabilize the structure against the shifting river.
 Kipling somewhere in his days as a journalist wrote a long piece in the heroic vein about the construction of a similar bridge in the Punjab.

 Partially sabotaged in 1971 by retreating Pakistani forces during the Bangladeshi war of independence, it was repaired and is now back in use.

-Nearby, a crowded ferry handles vehicular traffic.
+Immediately downstream, a crowded ferry handles vehicular traffic.

 The local bus-line.